hknutzen/Netspoc/technical.markdown

 {% include image.html src="./zone_cluster.png" description="Zones: Netspoc representation vs. user view." %}

-Zone cluster generation starts at zones without cluster and adds adjacent zones connected by semi-managed routers the cluster object via depth first search, stopping at managed routers.
-Clusters containing a single zone only are deleted.

-    for every zone
-      if zone has no cluster
-        create an empty cluster
-        via depth-first-search (stop at managed routers)
-          identify cluster members
-          set references in zone and cluster object check cluster members to have equal private status end if
-      if cluster has only one zone
-         delete cluster
-      end if
-    end for
+For zone cluster generation zones are processed.
+If a zone is found that is not included in a cluster, a new cluster object is created.
+Then a depth first search is conducted, starting at the zone and stopping at managed routers to collect all zones of the cluster.
+If the cluster contains a single zone only, it is deleted.

 * * *
 the following is not part of zone/area generation!place somewhere else?

-### Apply `no_in_acl` declaration (`check_no_in_acl`)
+### Apply no_in_acl declaration

 Netspoc allows router interfaces to be tagged as `no_in_acl` interfaces, indicating that no ACL is supposed to be generated at the